Pharaoh ant: Colony proliferation

-Pheromones
+Foraging trail pheromones

-Pharaoh ants utilize three types of pheromones.
+Pharaoh ants utilize three types of trail pheromones.
 One is a long-lasting attractive chemical that is used to build a trail network.
 It remains detectable even if the ants do not use the trail for several days.
 Pharaoh ants cease activity at night and begin each day of work at around 8 am, yet parts of the trail network are identical each day.
 The second pheromone is also attractive, but will decay to imperceptible amounts in a matter of minutes without reapplication.
 This pheromone is useful in marking food sources, as these are unpredictable and the colony must be able to respond to environmental changes quickly.
 Individuals will not waste their time on an unprofitable trail route.
-The third pheromone is a repellant.
+The third pheromone is a repellent.
 Pharaoh ants were the first species found to use a negative trail pheromone.
-If an individual finds an unprofitable area with little food or significant danger, it will release this repellant pheromone, which will warn others and cause them to look elsewhere.
+If an individual finds an unprofitable area with little food or significant danger, it will release this repellent pheromone, which will warn others and cause them to look elsewhere.
 While positive pheromones indicating lucrative foraging sites are very common in social insects, the pharaoh ant's negative pheromone is highly unusual.
 Like the food source marker, the negative pheromone is volatile, decaying roughly two hours after being emitted.
 It may even be insecticidal in some cases.
 It is so powerful that an individual can detect it from 30 mm away.
 Pharaoh ants utilize this pheromone near forks in the trail network, and an ant that detects it will begin to walk in a zigzag manner.

 Both the attractive and repellent pheromones are utilized in the decision-making an ant must make while foraging.
 The repellent pheromone is especially useful in the repositioning of trails after a new food source has been introduced.
 It also helps prevent ants from concentrating on an undesirable trail.
 Thus, the repellant pheromone makes the pharaoh ant a particularly efficient forager.
 Despite their extreme importance, there is an adaptive value to using pheromones sparingly, as it streamlines communication during important decision-making situations, such as a nest migration.

 Foraging

 Pharaoh ants use a positive feedback system of foraging.
 Each morning, scouts will search for food.
-When one finds it, it will instantly return to the nest.
+When one finds it, it will immediately return to the nest.
 This causes several ants to follow the successful scout's trail back to the food source.
 Soon, a large group will be upon the food.
 Scouts are thought to use both chemical and visual cues to remain aware of the nest location and find their way.
 If the colony is exploring a new region, they employ a land rush tactic, in which a large number of foragers randomly search, constantly releasing pheromones.

 Even though M. pharaonis is most often thought an indoor pest, foraging has been found to be more prevalent outside.
 Even inside colonies were found to forage close to windows, indicating a propensity for outdoor environment.